01 of 05

-Macau's weather is famous for its unpredictability, and rain can turn to sun in a matter of seconds.
+Macau's weather is famous for its unpredictability, and rain can turn to the sun in a matter of seconds.
 The city also hosts some of the world's more extreme weather.
-In no particular order, Macau weather warnings can be issued for; black rain, direct-hit typhoons, extreme heat, thunderstorms and landslides.
+In no particular order, Macau weather warnings can be issued for; black rain, direct-hit typhoons, extreme heat, thunderstorms, and landslides.
 But don't be put off, the city is also blessed with gallons of sunshine for most of the year.

 Despite having a sub-tropical climate, the city does have four distinct seasons.
 Find out what to expect in each season.Continue to 2 of 5 below.

 02 of 05